intersystems-ib/workshop-whatasapp/README.md

 * A production with:
     * A Business Service configured and ready to read HL7 files from /shared/HL7In folder (HL7_File_In).
-    * A Business Process which will get all the required info from the HL7 message by a Data Transformation and send it to the specific Business Operation.
+    * A Business Process which will get all the required info from the HL7 message by a Data Transformation and send it to the specific Business Operation (From_HL7_To_Message).
-    * A Business Operation configured with the following custom parameters:
+    * A Business Operation configured with the following custom parameters (Whatsapp_Message_Out):
         * Version: version of the API used.
         * PhoneNumberId: identifier of the phone number used as sender.
         * Token: authorization token for the HTTP Post call.